aime-team/aime-api-server/README.md

 python3 run api_server.py [-H HOST] [-p PORT] [-c EP_CONFIG] [--debug]
 ```

+The server is booting and loading the example endpoints configurations defined in the "/endpoints" directory.

-The server is started and is reachable at http://localhost:7777 (or the port given).
-As default it servers this README.md file and the example endpoints defined in the /endpoints directory.
+When started it is reachable at http://localhost:7777 (or the port given).
+As default this README.md file is serverd.
+The example endpoints are available and are taking requests.

-You are now ready to start up compute workers to connect to your API server.
+The server is now ready to connect corresponding compute workers.

 ## Compute Workers